lqueryvg/ccigraph/README.md

 ## Bugs / Caveats

-If your CircleCI config file is invalid, don't expect great results from this tool.
+If your CircleCI config file is invalid, don't be shocked if this tool fails.

 Consider validating the CircleCI config first using the [CircleCI CLI](https://circleci.com/docs/2.0/local-cli/)